cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 ## The helm chart

 We provide a almost complete helm chart for the User Service: <LINK TO CHART>
-In it we use 2 images:
+In it we make use of 2 images:
 First, like for ads, a postgres docker image to persist data.
 And second the user service image described in detail below.
 The structure of the K8s entities in this chart is similar to the ones you created for ads.
+Just that all yaml for one part are put into a single template file.
+There is `templates/users-db.yaml` for the database and `templates/users-app.yaml` for the user service itself.
+Finally there is also a network policies template to control who can access what.

 ## User Service Docker image